• Skip to primary navigation

 • Remove sauce from heat.
 Spread evenly on bottom of pan, then arrange vegetables in a spiral pattern starting from the outside of the pan.

 Think of holding cards for a game of poker, slightly fanning them out.
-For me, since I had more eggplant than other veggies, my pattern was eggplant-tomato-eggplant-summer squash-eggplant-zuchinni-eggplant.
 Take a handful of veggie "cards" and spread them along the edge of the pan.
 Continue until all veggies are gone and spiral is complete.

 Sprinkle with salt, pepper and red pepper flakes.

-• Combine all ingredients for flavored olive oil in small bowl.
+• Combine all ingredients for herbed olive oil in small bowl.
 Using a pastry brush, brush oil and herbs over all vegetables.

 • Cover with foil and bake at 375F for 25 minutes.
 Remove foil and continue baking for another 20 minutes, until vegetables are fork tender.